yoshidayasutaka/mcp/src/cost-analysis-mcp-server/README.md

 1. Install `uv` from [Astral](https://docs.astral.sh/uv/getting-started/installation/) or the [GitHub README](https://github.com/astral-sh/uv#installation)
 2. Install Python using `uv python install 3.13`
-3. Set up AWS credentials with access to Amazon Bedrock
+3. Set up AWS credentials with access to AWS services
-   - You need an AWS account with Amazon Bedrock and desired models enabled
+   - You need an AWS account with appropriate permissions
    - Configure AWS credentials with `aws configure` or environment variables
-   - Ensure your IAM role/user has permissions to use Amazon Bedrock and Nova Canvas
+   - Ensure your IAM role/user has permissions to access AWS Pricing API

 ## Installation